lhs banner

 Exchange-Traded Funds (ETFs)

-ETFs are passive investment funds that are traded in the exchange NSE & BSE like individual stocks.
-ETFs replicate the performance of their underlying indices within sectors, by providing diversified exposure to a wide range of assets.
-They can be bought and sold throughout the trading day during market hours, and their prices fluctuate based on market fluctuations.
+ETFs are passive investment funds that are traded on the exchanges NSE & BSE like individual stocks; they replicate the performance of their underlying indices within sectors, by providing diversified exposure to a wide range of assets.

 Mutual Funds

-Mutual Funds pool money from different investors to create a diversified portfolio of stocks, bonds, with other financial products.
-These funds can be actively or passively managed by fund managers of AMCs and are bought or sold only once a day, after the market closes, at the fund’s Net Asset Value (NAV).
+Mutual Funds pool money from different investors to create a diversified portfolio of stocks, bonds, and other financial products.
+These funds can be actively or passively managed by fMCs and are bought or sold only once a day, after the market closes, at the fund’s Net Asset Value (NAV).

 How ETFs and Mutual Funds are Traded?